silentorb/marloth-story/books/fairytale/part5.md

 "I suggest you run away before I break free.
 James is about to get violent!"

 James cringed.
-"The mirror is giving way!
-I can feel him taking over me!"
+"The mirror is giving way!"

 "Look past the mirror!"